 Recently, Mika and I attended a meeting of gay and lesbian Catholics.
 Several people of all ages were in attendance.
 We had a very interesting discussion and it was very nice meeting these people.
 Among those present was a young gay man, Jesse, who has faith in Christ and the Roman Catholic Church.
 Jesse, like so many gay people, just wants to find conjugal love and companionship with someone who happens to be the same sex.
-Jesse has taken the time to write a heartfelt letter to Pope Francis, explaining who he is, that he is gay, leading a very normal life, hoping to have married life with a man someday and asking for acceptance in the Church.
-He expressed some concern he might face excommunication for what he has written, but we assured him this is not very likely.
+Jesse took the time to write a heartfelt letter to Pope Francis, explaining who he is, that he is gay, leading a very normal life, hoping to have married life with a man someday and asking for acceptance in the Church.
+He expressed some concern he might face excommunication for what he wrote, but we assured him this is not very likely.
 What he can realistically expect is a polite reply from the appropriate branch of the Vatican bureaucracy thanking him for his letter and reminding him that as Roman Catholic it is expected that he abstain from sex outside of marriage.
 That the Church does not accept same sex relationships at present leaves him in a bind.

 In spite of the bind he in which he finds himself, Jesse is undaunted.
 He continues to practice his faith and found encouragement in the fact his family accepts him as a gay man.
 He related to us the story of coming out to his family, how he had prepared himself for the possibility they might reject him.
 He had packed a bag and found a place to stay before telling them, but happily, this proved unnecessary.
 In fact, he told us his mother was dismayed when she discovered he had made these preparations, that he would entertain the idea his family would reject him for being gay.
 He told us he intends to submit an application to attend the 2013 Conference of the Reformation Project.
 The Reformation Project is a movement started by a young gay man, Matthew Vines, seeking to effect a change in Church teaching in the Protestant world on homosexuality.
 Fifty people will be selected from those who apply to attend the conference.
 We are hopeful Jesse is accepted as one of the attendees as having a young Catholic taking part in what is essentially an initiative aimed at Protestant Churches is in keeping with the spirit of ecumenism expressed by Pope Francis.